-- requirements set forth by the commissioner of elementary and secondary education.
+(h) Additional state support for English learners (EL).
+The amount to support EL students shall be determined by multiplying an EL factor of ten percent (10%) by the core-instruction perpupil amount defined in § 16-7.2-3(a)(1) and applying that amount of additional state support to EL students identified using widely adopted, independent standards and assessments identified by the commissioner.
+All categorical funds distributed pursuant to this subsection must be used to provide high-quality, research-based services to EL students and managed in accordance with requirements set forth by the commissioner of elementary and secondary education.
 The department of elementary and secondary education shall collect performance reports from districts and approve the use of funds prior to expenditure.
 The department of elementary and secondary education shall ensure the funds are aligned to activities that are innovative and expansive and not utilized for activities the district is currently funding.
-The department of elementary and secondary education shall prorate the funds available for distribution among eligible recipients if the total calculated costs exceed the amount of funding available in any fiscal year; (i) State support for school resource officers.
-For purposes of this subsection, a school resource officer (SRO) shall be defined as a career law enforcement officer with sworn authority - resource officer (SRO) shall be defined as a career law enforcement officer with sworn authority who is deployed by an employing police department or agency in a community oriented policing assignment to work in collaboration with one or more schools.
-School resource officers should have completed at least forty (40) hours of specialized training in school policing, administered by an accredited agency, before being assigned.
-Beginning in FY 2019, for a period of three (3) years, school School districts or municipalities that choose to employ school resource officers social workers shall receive direct state support for costs associated with employing such officers social workers at public middle and high schools.
-Districts or municipalities shall be reimbursed an amount equal to one half (1/2) of the cost of salaries and benefits for the qualifying positions.
-Funding will be provided for school resource officer positions established on or after July 1, 2018, provided that: - (1) Each school resource officer shall be assigned to one school:
+The department of elementary and secondary education shall prorate the funds available for distribution among eligible recipients if the total calculated costs exceed the amount of funding available in any fiscal year;

+8 (i) State support for school resource officers.
+For purposes of this subsection, a school 9 resource officer (SRO) shall be defined as a career law enforcement officer with sworn authority 10 who is deployed by an employing police department or agency in a community-oriented policing 11 assignment to work in collaboration with one or more schools.
+School resource officers should have 12 completed at least forty (40) hours of specialized training in school policing, administered by an 13 accredited agency, before being assigned.
+Beginning in FY 2019, for a period of three (3) years, 14 school districts or municipalities that choose to employ school resource officers shall receive direct 15 state support for costs associated with employing such officers at public middle and high schools.
+16 Districts or municipalities shall be reimbursed an amount equal to one-half (1/2) of the cost of 17 salaries and benefits for the qualifying positions.
+Funding will be provided for school resource 18 officer positions established on or after July 1, 2018, provided that:

+19 (1) Each school resource officer shall be assigned to one school: